A Demonstration on Nearsightedness

 The Truth about Myopia

 Why do some people develop myopia while others don’t?
 There are several reasons people develop myopia.
 It can develop from eye fatigue, body growth, or heredity.
 Obviously, we can’t change our family’s medical history or the conditions we’re predisposed to have.
 But if the cause of your myopia is environmental or situational, there are things you can do to prevent it.
-Even if you are predisposed to myopia, there are steps you can take to decreases your chances of developing it.
+Even if you are predisposed to myopia, there are steps you can take to decrease your chances of developing it.

 Rest Your Eyes